lalit293/astro-template/README.md

 And if you want to use **Geist** then its already configured for you.

 If in case you want to use some other font then you have to install it as a package or link via CDN and you will be good to go.
+(This is a very brief description, in reality it's not that much easy.)

 ## 🚀 Project Structure